Teradata/product-help/IMC/Site-Dashboard/Consumption-Site-Dashboard.md

 - Measure system performance or consumption
 - Don't return a result due to a system error or failure

 **Terabyte Hours Consumed** is the number of hours of uncompressed data consumed.
-It's updated weekly.
+It's updated weekly, beginning on the first of the month..

 Select **Consumption Dashboard** for more detail, including consumption by department.